Manezki/python-sc2-wiki/Getting-started.md

 For Linux only headless version is available, and the binaries and installation instructions can be found [here](https://github.com/Blizzard/s2client-proto/blob/master/docs/linux.md#setup).
 Even though the binaries are headless - the games will produce replays that can be inspected after the game.

 ### Maps
 Before running the bots is possible, some maps need to be manually installed.
 The map-packs in [Blizzard/sc2client-proto](https://github.com/Blizzard/s2client-proto#map-packs) are recommended.
+Don't be too picky, just download them all.

 Download the zips and extract them to 'StarCraft II's Maps-folder ( password for the zips is: 'iagreetotheeula', referring to [here](https://github.com/Blizzard/s2client-proto#downloads) ).
 If you did use default options when installing StarCraft II, you should find the Maps folder in:
 * Windows: ``"C:/Program Files (x86)/StarCraft II/Maps"``
 * MacOs: ``Applications/StarCraft II/Maps``
 * Linux: ``~/StarCraftII/Maps``
+The maps should be left into the folders that they are contained in.

 ## Building your first bot
 With everything now installed, we are ready to try your first bot: [The worker rush](./Worker-rush-bot.md)